hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

             # Name of the environment variable that is added to the container
             - name: MYSQL_ROOT_PASSWORD
               valueFrom:
+                # This method can also be used with
+                # ConfigMaps by using "configMapRef"
                 secretKeyRef:
+                  # with one key/value pair
                   name: mariadb-root-password
                   key: password

+          # You can also set environment variables from all key/value pairs
+          # in a Secret or ConfigMap to automatically use the key name
+          # as the environment variable name and the key's value as
+          # the environment variable's value
           envFrom:
             - secretRef:
+                # with two key/value pairs
+                # set the MYSQL_USER and MYSQL_PASSWORD from the
+                # mariadb-user-creds Secret you created earlier
                 name: mariadb-user-creds

           ports: